Natural Insomnia Remedies

 • And Honey also assists with the release of melatonin - a hormone produced by the body that naturally helps with sleep.

-Insomnia Remedies and Melatonin
+Insomnia Remedies and Melatonin.

 • Melatonin is a hormone produced in the pineal gland that influences the sleep process and maintains the body's circadian Rhythm (body clock).

-• The darker your bedroom is the more melatonin you produce.
+• The darker your bedroom is, the more melatonin you produce, and cherries are rich in melatonin.

-Insomnia Remedies and Tryptophan
+Insomnia Remedies and Tryptophan.

 Figs for Insomnia